-If our students can not name notes correctly then they will struggle with every other part of music theory.
+If our students can't name notes correctly then they will struggle with every other part of music theory

-The music teacher's resources on this site feature a series of worksheets designed to encourage students to become aware of the conventions surrounding the correct identification and naming of notes
+The music teacher's resources on this site feature a range of (free) lesson plans and worksheets designed to (among other things) encourage students to become aware of the conventions surrounding the correct identification and naming of notes

 When they can name notes confidently they are ready to go on to study whole and half step intervals and from there the construction of scales and then chords.